 One factor in the VEEC calculation is the lamp circuit power (LCP), which refers to the combined power draw of the lamp and its control gear (light source).

-Use Table 1 to determine the LCP
+Use Table 1 to determine the LCP for incumbent and upgrade lamps.

-Table 1: LCP for public lighting upgrades
+Table 1: LCP for public lighting upgrades (for baseline and upgrade calculations)

-Condition LCP value If the Victorian load is listed in the latest version of the AEMO Load Table The Victorian load (W) in the AEMO Load Table 2.
-If the Victorian load is not listed in the latest version of the AEMO Load Table The nominal device rating (W) in the AEMO Load Table 3.
-If the Victorian load or nominal device rating is not listed in the latest version of the AEMO Load Table The value determined by Table 15 for the relevant upgrade light source 4.
-If the Victorian load or nominal device rating is not listed in the latest version of the AEMO Load Table and the light source is not in Table 15 The value determined by the commission for that type of upgrade light source
+Condition LCP value If the Victorian load is listed in the latest version of the AEMO load table The Victorian load (W) in the AEMO load table 2.
+If the Victorian load is not listed in the latest version of the AEMO load table The nominal device rating (W) in the AEMO load table 3.
+If the Victorian load or nominal device rating is not listed in the latest version of the AEMO load table The value determined by Table 16 for the relevant incumbent or upgrade light source 4.
+If the Victorian load or nominal device rating is not listed in the latest version of the AEMO load table and the light source is not in Table 16 The value determined by the commission for that type of incumbent or upgrade light source

-For conditions 1 and 2 in Table 1, you can access the AEMO load table at www.aemo.com.au
+For conditions 1 and 2, you can access the AEMO load table at www.aemo.com.au

-For condition 3 in Table 1, the LCP is determined by adding a default factor to the nominal lamp power (NLP) of the lamp as set out in Table 15 in Appendix C.
+For condition 3, the LCP value is calculated using the nominal lamp power (NLP) of the lamp in accordance with Table 16 below.

-For condition 4 in Table 1, you must apply to us for an LCP determination.
+For condition 4, you must apply to us for an LCP determination.
 Email your application to veu@esc.vic.gov.au.
 You will need to provide us with laboratory tests on the lamp and its control gear in support of your application.